modxorg/Docs/en/building-sites/settings/friendly_url_prefix.md

 ---
 title: "friendly_url_prefix"
-_old_id: "148"
-_old_uri: "2.x/administering-your-site/settings/system-settings/friendly_url_prefix"
+description: "Friendly URL Prefix"
 ---

-## friendly\_url\_prefix
+---

+**IMPORTANT**: This setting is **deprecated** and is no longer available in MODX Revolution.

+---

 **Name**: Friendly URL Prefix
 **Type**: String
 **Default**:

-This setting is **deprecated** and is no longer available in MODX Revolution.
+**Removed In**: Revolution 2.0.1

 Here you can specify the prefix to use for friendly URLs.
-For example, a prefix setting of 'page' will turn the URL /index.php?id=2 to the friendly URL /page2.html (assuming the suffix is set to .html).
+For example, a prefix setting of 'page' will turn the URL `/index.php?id=2` to the friendly URL `/page2.html` (assuming the suffix is set to '.html').
 This way you can specify what your users (and search engines) see for links on your site.